drorm/gish/README.md

 - `gish "what is the population of San Francisco?".` You need the quotes to avoid shell errors.
 - `gish -e` puts you in your editor and sends the content when you're done.
 To abort, either don't create the file or empty it
 - `gish -e foo.txt` does the same but operates on an existing file.
+- `gish -h [num]` shows you the history.
+Num is optional and defaults to 20.
 - `gish -i foo` sends the content of foo.
 Equivalent to `cat foo | gish`.
 - `gish -m gpt-4` specifies the model
 - `gish -p foo` uses foo as a prompt in a chat.
 Other flags or arguments are used to pass the actual request but this is the background.
 See https://platform.openai.com/docs/guides/chat.
 Gish sets this prompt as the first in the chat with the role of "assistant".
 - `gish -s foo.ts` saves the output to foo.ts.
 When generating code, the user needs to use a prompt that generates the appropriate output.
 See prompts/coding for an example.
 - `gish -d foo.ts` diff the result with this file.
 Requires -s.
-- `gish -c` activates the chat mode and refers to the previous request.
+- `gish -c [num]` activates the chat mode and refers to the num request, defaults to the previous one.
 See the chat section for more details.
 - `gish -g` Generates multiple files to create a full application.
 See the generate section for more details.

+#### CLI History

+As in your shell -h or --history shows the history of your requests.
+The optional **num** param specifies the number of elements.
+The defaults is 20.

 #### CLI Chat mode